conorhastings/github_seperation/README.md

 Degrees of Github Separation
 =================

-Find degrees of separation between two github users based on who they follow
+Find degrees of separation between two github users based on who they follow.